EarlyBirdAB/frontend-code-test/README.md

 ### Requirements

-In the banner of the page, the customer is requesting more information regarding the pickup Add the following information to help the customer understand.
+In the banner of the page, the customer is requesting more information regarding the pickup of the C2C Add the following information to help the customer.

-- SenderName
+- SenderName (Who is the sending entity)
 - KolliID/Tracking number of the parcel
 - PickupDate parcel

 ## Extra

-- Is there any other valuable information that can be shown in the header, if so please add appropiate data
+- Is there any other valuable information that can be shown in the header?
+If so please add appropiate data
 - Style the banner so its more user friendly to mobile users

 ## Tracking number to test on